Ant-Brain/EfficientWord-Net/README.md

 ## Generating Custom Wakewords

-For any new hotword, the library needs information about the hotword, this information is obtained from a file called `{wakeword}_ref.json` .
+For any new hotword, the library needs information about the hotword, this information is obtained from a file called `{wakeword}_ref.json`.
-Eg: For the wakeword 'alexa' , the library would need the file called `alexa_ref.json`
+Eg: For the wakeword 'alexa', the library would need the file called `alexa_ref.json`

 These files can be generated with the following procedure: